 If we make a final offer, we will also ask you for the following:

-If you are employed by the Mirus, relevant details about you will be provided to Carval who provide payroll services to the Mirus.
+If you are employed by Mirus, relevant details about you will be stored in the Brightpay payroll system.
 This will include your name, bank details, address, date of birth, National Insurance Number and salary.